Creating an employee engagement strategy that literally save lives

 The focus of this project was literally to save lives.
 The biggest challenge was how to create a programme that was relevant for 87,000 employees, spread across seven continents, with varying literacy levels.

 The headline message was made simple and direct too: ‘Controls protect us.
 Critical controls keep us alive’.
-Visible Felt Leadership (VFL) techniques
+Visible Felt Leadership (VFL) techniques were employed.

 And since behavioural change was the ultimate desired outcome of the programme, there was a strong focus on ‘the how’ throughout – emphasised through a succinct visual animation, experiential learning activities, and interactive worksheets, quizzes and scenario-based challenges, which tested knowledge and deepened awareness.